 Snags – An Inevitable Part of Sea Fishing

-In sea fishing snags occur when part of the rig gets stuck on a feature underneath the water, preventing the rig being reeled in.
+In sea fishing snags occur when part of a rig gets stuck on a feature underneath the water, preventing the rig being reeled in.
 Getting snagged is one of the most frustrating parts of sea fishing, and can be costly if a number of rigs are lost over a fishing session.
 While getting snagged and losing gear is one of the less enjoyable aspects of fishing, action can be taken to reduce tackle losses and allow anglers to spend more time fishing, and less time pulling out of snags and tying on new rigs.

 At the risk of stating the obvious, the mark that is fished will dictate the extent of tackle losses.
-A nice clean sandy beach will offer snag free fishing and there are many beaches that produce plenty of fish without risking tackle losses.
-However, rock marks are often very productive, especially for fish such as big cod and bull huss, and species such as pollock and conger eels will only be found in and around rocky areas, explaining why anglers persist in fishing areas where they lose tackle.
+A nice clean sandy beach will offer snag-free fishing and there are many beaches that produce plenty of fish without risking tackle losses.
+However, rock marks are often very productive, especially for fish such as big cod and bull huss, and species such as pollock and conger eels will only be found in and around rocky areas, explaining why anglers persist in fishing areas where tackle losses are high.
 A good compromise is to fish mixed ground such as a sandy stretch of an otherwise rocky coastline, or the edge of a sandy beach as it merges into a rocky coast.
 This can provide the best of both worlds as fish will be attracted to the shellfish, crustaceans and other animals which live in the rocks but tackle losses should be lighter.
 Popular venues such as piers and breakwaters can also contain very snaggy areas.
 This is because anglers losing gear years ago will have created a large tangle of lost rigs and line underwater, which in turn traps more and more rigs, increasing the size of the area where anglers are likely to lose gear.
 Lost boat moorings, ropes and even lost or discarded trawler nets can all also lead to tackle loss blackspots around popular fishing venues.